 Union Grove is a very small village located in the state of Wisconsin.
-With a population of 4,957 people and three constituent neighborhoods, Union Grove is the 145th largest community in Wisconsin.
+With a population of 4,925 people and two constituent neighborhoods, Union Grove is the 167th largest community in Wisconsin.

 Union Grove is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Union Grove is a village of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Union Grove who work in office and administrative support (17.10%), management occupations (7.64%), and food service (7.61%).
+Overall, Union Grove is a village of professionals, managers, and service providers.
+There are especially a lot of people living in Union Grove who work in office and administrative support (11.83%), business and financial occupations (9.49%), and teaching (9.22%).

-The percentage of adults in Union Grove who are college-educated is close to the national average for all communities of 21.84%: 17.27% of the adults in Union Grove have a bachelor's degree or advanced degree.
+The population of Union Grove is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 34.40% of adults in Union Grove have a bachelor's degree or even advanced degree.

 The most common language spoken in Union Grove is English.
 Other important languages spoken here include Polish and Spanish.